 The Conventional 97 mortgage program is another low-down payment program, allowing buyers to make a down payment of just 3 percent on a home.

 Unlike the FHA program, the Conventional 97 mortgage enforces a minimum credit score on buyers, which helps keep its interest rates low.

 The following home buyers are best suited to Conventional 97:

-- Buyers purchasing a 1-unit home or a condominium
+- Purchasing a 1-unit home or a condominium

-- Buyers preferring a fixed-rate mortgage over an adjustable-rate one
+- Prefer a fixed-rate mortgage over an adjustable-rate one

 The Conventional 97 loan requires that buyers pay private mortgage insurance (PMI) until their equity in the home reaches 20% of the home’s value.